saphanaacademy/Spatial/ESRI_S4HANA/exercises/sdiConfig.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="../images/sdivt4.jpg">

 * After you press the Create button go back to your HACKT28 schema > then open the Tables folder > and you'll see your two new virtual tables.
 As mentioned previously, the data is not materialized in HANA as these are virtual tables to the S/4HANA system.
 At the time and date of creation for this exercise (Wednesday December 5, 2018 @ 09:26 PST) there is no real time row-level replication for ABAP CDS views through HANA SDI.
+This is as we are told coming as a future feature.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="../images/sdivt5.jpg">